Warburton, Greater Manchester

-Warburton is a village and civil parish within the Metropolitan Borough of Trafford in Greater Manchester, England.
-Historically in Cheshire, Warburton lies on the south bank of the River Mersey between the borough of Warrington and Greater Manchester.
-In the 21st century, the village remains predominantly rural.
+Warburton is a village and civil parish in the Metropolitan Borough of Trafford, Greater Manchester, England.
+Historically in Cheshire, it lies on the south bank of the River Mersey.
+The village remains predominantly rural.
 Altrincham is the nearest town.
-According to the 2001 census, the parish had a population of 286.
+At the 2001 census, the parish had a population of 286.

-Warburton has a history of settlement stretching back to the 11th century, with the possibility of earlier habitation.
-There are 17 listed buildings in the village, including the timber framed Grade I Church of St Werburgh, which is at least 700 years old.
-Among the other listed buildings are examples of architect John Douglas' work, including the second Church of St Werburgh, built in 1883.
-In 2006, Time Team excavated in the lands of Moss Brow Farm in Warburton, looking for a Roman fortlet.
-However, no evidence of a fortlet was found and the previously identified 'punic' ditch turned out to be the remains of an 18th-century hedgerow.
+Warburton has a history of settlement from the 11th century.
+There are 22 listed buildings in the village, including the timber-framed Grade I Church of St Werburgh, which is at least 700 years old.
+Among the other listed buildings are examples of architect John Douglas's work, including the second Church of St Werburgh, built in 1883.
+In 2006, Time Team excavated land at Moss Brow Farm in Warburton, looking for a Roman fortlet.
+No evidence of a fortlet was found and the previously identified 'punic' ditch turned out to be the remains of an 18th-century hedgerow.